formsbyair/Documentation/docs/_docs/forms/elements/request.md

 &lt;&lt;[BaseUrl]&gt;&gt;/forms/requests/&lt;&lt;[DocumentId]&gt;&gt;

-The template can also include a custom message from the form filler, which they enter when they generate the request.
+The template can also include a custom message from the main form filler, which they enter when they generate a request.

 &lt;&lt;RequestEmailMessage&gt;&gt;

-Note - You must include a hidden formula question within the Request element with tag **RequestEmailMessage** to store the message and make it available for the request message.
+You must include a hidden formula question within the Request element with tag **RequestEmailMessage** to store this message.

 ## Send a message on request submission

-By default, a third party would need to notify the main form filler when they've submitted their request.
+By default, a third party will need to notify the main form filler themselves when they've submitted their request.

 FormsByAir can send an automated message by adding a form integration to Send an email **On Third Party Submit**